maxarm1007/End-to-End-Data-Engineering-Pipeline-How-the-Stock-Market-is-affected-by-Economic-Indicators/README.md

 # End-to-End-Data-Engineering-Pipeline-How-the-Stock-Market-is-affected-by-Economic-Indicators

 <b2>This project demonstrates a complete data engineering pipeline that extracts, processes, and visualizes financial and economic data from multiple sources.
-It combines Python, AWS, Snowflake and Power BI to build a scalable, automated data solution.<b2>
+It combines Python, AWS, Snowflake and Power BI to build a scalable, automated data solution.
+Please see the files above for the data extraction and AWS/ Snowflake integration and table transaformation.
+This project was about showing capabilties in these platforms rather than finding meaningful correlations between the stock market and economic factors.<b2>

 **Features**\
 **Data Extraction**